NITCbase/nitcbase.github.io/docs/Design/Block Access Layer.md

         // get the header of the block
         // get the record corresponding to attrCatRecId.slot

-        // declare rootBlock to store the root block field from the
+        // declare variable rootBlock which will be used to store the root
-        // attribute catalog record.
-        int rootBlock = /* get root block from the record */;
+        // block field from the attribute catalog record. int rootBlock = /* get root block from the record */;
-        // (This will be used later to delete any indexes if it exists
+        // (This will be used later to delete any indexes if it exists)

         // Update the Slotmap for the block by setting the slot as SLOT_UNOCCUPIED
         // Hint: use RecBuffer.getSlotMap and RecBuffer.setSlotMap